makersacademy/chitter-challenge/README.md

 Future implementations to consider
 -----
 * Use Active Record to manage database connections
-* Add username for posted Peeps (I didn't have the time to implement this functionality)
 * Implement email to send to user when tagged in a Peep
 * Add ability for user to reply to a peep from another user